 The Sony WH-1000XM4 is the overall better noise cancelling headphones.

 With its combination of features, intuitive touch controls and better active noise cancelling, the Sony WH-1000XM4 is no doubt the better headphones.
-While the Marshall Monitor II ANC is also good, Sony’s offering is just better.
+While the Marshall Monitor II ANC is also good and offers excellent sound, Sony’s offering is just better overall, especially if you want better ANC.
 If you’re looking to get a pair of active noise cancelling headphones and you want the best, the Sony WH-1000XM4 is the right choice.

 In the category of headphones, specifically noise cancelling ones, Sony offers better products.
 The